-The civilisation of ancient Egypt produced ancient Egyptian art in the Nile Valley from about 3000 BC to 30 AD.
+The civilization of ancient Egypt produced ancient Egyptian art in the Nile Valley from about 3000 BC to 30 AD.
 Ancient Egyptian art reached a high level of sophistication in painting and sculpture but in a highly stylized and symbolic form.
 It was highly conservative, and styles changed remarkably little over more than three thousand years.
 Much of the surviving art comes from tombs and monuments.
 The tomb art was never meant to be seen by people and was produced for the afterlife.

 Stela of Pepi, Chief of the Potters

 This Ancient Egyptian Stele called “Stele of Pepi, Chief of the Potters.
 Made of limestone during the 18th century B.C. (~12. dynasty).
-It has six horizontal registers and a smaller vertical register of Egyptian hieroglyphs which are read right-to-left.
+It has six horizontal registers and a smaller vertical register of Egyptian hieroglyphs, which are read right-to-left.
 The translation is as follows:

 An offering the king gives to Osiris; Foremost of the Westerners; the Great God of Abydos…

 Abydos, and Wepwawet; Lord of the Sacred Lands, that he may be given a voice offering of bread, beer, oxen, geese, linen, clothes

 incense, and oils.
 The good things the priestess will offer

 to the soul of the Overseer of the Potters, Nehy-Ptah-Sokar-en-Pepy, and lady of the house, Timat